 The Gibb River Road only partially follows the routes of the Mt House Road and Karunjie Track – with the benefit of explosives and heavy machinery, the road team were able to cut a new direct route through the Napier and King Leopold Ranges, and construct creek crossings.
 The first beef truck travelled the western section of the road in 1963, while works continued at the eastern end until 1967, completing the route of the Gibb River Road that we travel today.

-Some of these communities are now involved in the tourism industry along the Gibb River Road and its surrounds, including operating tours, shops and roadhouses and galleries featuring local artists.
+Some of these communities are now involved in the tourism industry along the Gibb River Road and its surrounds, including operating tours, campsites, shops and roadhouses, and galleries featuring local artists.